penx/working-with-developers/README.md

 ## Interruptions

--	Developing code means getting your head deeply in to a problem/system
+-	Developing code means getting your head deeply in to a problem/system.
--	It can sometimes take 30 minutes or so to get warmed up to what you need to do, getting your head in a state where it fully understands the system you’re working on and how you’re going to adapt it
+-	It can sometimes take 30 minutes or so to get warmed up to what you need to do, getting your head in a state where it fully understands the system you’re working on and how you’re going to adapt it.
 -	Slack channels can be a good place to have conversations, as developers can check them when they’re between tasks.
 Try not to trigger notifications unless needed.
-- If a developer has headphones on, assume they're in the middle of something complex and only interupt them if it can't wait and can't be done over Slack/email
+- If a developer has headphones on, unless you know otherwise assume they're doing so in order to discourage people from interupting them.
+Consider whether you could email or message them on Slack rather than interupt them.

 http://heeris.id.au/2013/this-is-why-you-shouldnt-interrupt-a-programmer/